-The Social Services Block Grant (SSBG) is a flexible source of funds provided by the Department of Social Services.
-States use SSBG FUNDS to support a variety of social services for vulnerable children, adults and families to achieve five broad goals, including: reduce dependency, achieve self-sufficiency, protect children and families, reduce institutional care by providing home/community based care, and provide institutional care when other forms of care are not appropriate.
-SSBGs support programs that allow communities to achieve or maintain economic selfsufficiency to prevent, reduce, or eliminate dependency on social services.
-SSBGs fund a variety of initiatives organized into 29 service categories, including childcare, child welfare, services for persons with disabilities, transportation, case management services and protective services for adults.
-Eligibility is determined by the State, and can include Child Welfare Services, Foster Care, Deaf Access, Community Care Licensing, CDE Child Care, Department of Developmental Services programs.
-TANF block grants may also be transferred into SSBG grant programs.
-Title XX SSBG programs included \$1.7 billion in FY 2019 nationally.
+The SSBG is a flexible source of funds provided by the Department of Social Services.
+States use SSBG funding to support a variety of social services for vulnerable children, adults, and families to achieve five broad goals, including: reduce dependency, achieve self-sufficiency, protect children and families, reduce institutional care by providing home/community-based care, and provide institutional care when other forms of care are not appropriate.
+SSBGs support programs that allow communities to achieve or maintain economic self-sufficiency to prevent, reduce, or eliminate dependency on social services.
+SSBGs fund a variety of initiatives organized into 29 service categories, including childcare, child welfare, services for persons with disabilities, transportation, case management services, and protective services for adults.
+Eligibility is determined by the State, and can include Child Welfare Services, Foster Care, Deaf Access, Community Care Licensing, California Department of Education Child Care, Department of